Pre-veterinary medicine is a curricular focus for students who plan to enter a veterinary medical school program.

 Pre‑vets have also taken courses such as animal disease and nutrition at Wilson College in Chambersburg via an agreement between the two institutions.

 Competitive pre‑vets almost always have QPA’s of 3.4 or better, performed above average on the Graduate Record Exam (GRE), and completed internships in veterinary settings.
 Leadership, community/human service, and a willingness to volunteer contribute to the personal qualities of successful pre-veterinary students.
 Successful pre-vets plan a strategy early in their college career with regard to course sequences, preparing for and taking the GRE, internship experiences, and application to veterinary schools.
 They also communicate frequently with their pre‑vet advisor.

 This frequently asked question is not something well answered by statistical data.
 Shippensburg University pre‑vet advisors consider acceptance of our students into professional school programs to be a very individual event, based on the credentials of each student.
 Qualified students have done extremely well over the last decade in being accepted into a variety of veterinary programs.
 Some of the schools that Shippensburg pre-vets have entered recently are:

+Pre-vet students are encouraged to participate in internship experiences within veterinary environments and attend on-campus presentations by veterinarians and veterinary medical school personnel.
 Practicing professionals and veterinary school admissions personnel are routinely invited to speak to the Health Sciences Club.
 The diverse health professional interests of Shippensburg University students enables pre-vet students to consider alternatives to veterinary medicine in the event they lose interest in the field or find they are not in a competitive position to make application to veterinary schools.